SteffenKn/GitHub.JS-API/README.md

     - None

   - Returns
-    - A promise containing the data of the pull request as IPullRequestData
+    - A promise containing the data of the pull request
       - Type: IPullRequestData

-- [static] fromData(owner: Owner, repo: Repo, data: JSON, configService?: ConfigService): Pull Request
+- [static] fromData(owner: IOwner, repo: IRepo, data: JSON, configService?: ConfigService): Pull Request
   - Parameters
     - owner
       - The owner of the repository containing the pull request
-      - Type: Owner
+      - Type: IOwner
     - repo
       - The repository containing the pull request
-      - Type: Repo
+      - Type: IRepo
     - data
       - The data of the pull request
       - Type: JSON